 With their colorful, bright flowers and easy-to-grow nature, crocus bulbs call attention to themselves by being the first plants to bloom in spring, often contrasting magnificently with the surrounding white snow.
-Crocuses do best when planted four to six inches deep during the fall, about six to eight weeks before the first frost -- when soil temperatures are below 60 degrees Fahrenheit -- so roots can establish themselves before the winter.
-Following this, it's recommended to cover them with compost and mulch to offer protection during the colder months.
+Crocus plants do best when planted four to six inches deep during the fall, about six to eight weeks before the first frost -- when soil temperatures are below 60 degrees Fahrenheit -- so roots can establish themselves before the winter.
+Following this, it's recommended to cover crocus bulbs with compost and mulch to offer protection during the colder months.

 Crocuses do come back year after year, and are particularly hardy bulbs.
 They're tolerant of cold weather, and squirrels tend not to dig them up.
 As a result, you may have longer year-over-year success with crocus bulbs than with other types of bulbs.

 Crocuses are also excellent naturalizers, meaning that they multiply and spread throughout the years once established.
 They multiply by corm offsets, or baby corms that develop along the sides of the bulbs.
 Crocus can be divided after a few years.

 Crocus blooms tend to last three or four weeks, whether spring-blooming crocus or fall-blooming crocus.
 These flowers are resistant to frost, and you'll enjoy several blooms on each stem.
 Once the flowers fade back, leave the grass-like foliage in place until it starts to die back on its own, so that your crocus can garner enough energy from the sunlight to survive to the next blooming season.